 Why it may not make sense to refinance

-While there can be many advantages to refinancing your mortgage, it’s important to be aware of the disadvantages.
+While there can be many advantages to refinancing your mortgage, it’s essential to be aware of the disadvantages.
 Remember the paperwork and process you undertook when you first applied for a home loan?
 You will be required to go through that all over again.
 It could also be costly with charges such as legal, break and exit fees, which may not make it worthwhile, and although some changes are enticing because they’re rewarding in the short-term, they may not benefit you in the long-term.
 Refinancing your home loan is not always an ideal option for a variety of reasons, including if:

 The value of your property has decreased;